 Flea is another issue that you may find during this stage.
 They must be removed immediately because if left untreated, these bloodsucking insects may cause serious health issues.
 To remove fleas, avoid using chemical products.

 Instead, give kittens a warm bath and rinse them with mild soap.
 Once finished, place them on a clean dry towel and comb using flea-comb while their fur is still wet.
-Drop the fleas you found and put them in a cup of alcohol or hot soapy water, and wash fabric and bedding with hot water.TAGs:3 week old kitten, 3 week old kitten development, Three week old kittens, feeding a 3 week old kitten, caring for a three week old kitten, caring for a 3 week old kitty, care of a 3 week old kitten, care for 3 week old kitten, 3 week old kittens, where to keep 3 wk old kittens
+Drop the fleas you found and put them in a cup of alcohol or hot soapy water, and wash fabric and bedding with hot water.TAGs:3 week old kitten, 3 week old kitten development, kitten 3 weeks, Three week old kittens, 3 week old kitten features, 3 week old kittens, caring for 3 week old kitten, caring for a 3 week old kitty, caring for a three week old kitten, feeding plan 3 week old kitten